The ultimate first-time home buyer’s guide

 • Vents and filters.
 Who knows when the previous owners last cleared the air vents and HVAC filters?
 If you do it when you move in, you know you’re starting with good air.

 • Fire safety.
 Fire safety is crucial.
-Check all the smoke and carbon monoxide detectors in the house—they should all be in working order when you move in.
+Check all the smoke and carbon monoxide detectors in the house—you’ll want these to be functional when you move in.
 There should also be a fire extinguisher on each floor of the home, especially near the kitchen.
 On a related note: Figure out fire escape routes for each room in the house.

 • Sump pump.
 Not all homes have sump pumps, but if yours does, make sure it’s in working order before the wet season arrives.